 - Slight negative charge by the oxygen of H2O

 The Van-der-Waals forces represent weak forces of attraction or non-covalent interactions between molecules, atoms or ions.
 It is dependent on the particular size and the contact surface.

-- DNA: Base pairing, amalgamation of the DNA strands
+- DNA: Base pairing, an amalgamation of the DNA strands

 - RNA: tRNA (formation of intramolecular hydrogen bridges)

 - Proteins: Formation of secondary structures (α-helix, β-sheet)